Jackfood2/pyRAG/README.md

 2. Watch the **Pipeline** panel show the search progress in real time.
 3. Read the generated answer in the **Answer** box and hover over citation numbers `[1]` to see the exact source text highlighted in the **Evidence** box below.

+### Running Without LLM / LM Studio (Retrieval-Only & Evidence Mode)

+Offline RAG is fully functional even if LM Studio is not running or no LLM is loaded.
+When no LLM is configured—or when "Evidence only" mode is toggled—the application operates as a high-speed local document search engine and evidence reader.

+---

+If you do not have LM Studio open, Offline RAG still works.
+It uses its built-in local engines to search your documents and display the exact matching text passages, page numbers, and file excerpts directly.
+You do not get a written AI summary, but search remains fast, intelligent, and accurate.

 ---

 # PART 2: TECHNICAL MANUAL